farkasmate/vm/quickstart.md

 ### Linux

-Install the packages and start the services.
-The package names and the configuration differ a bit by distribution, but here's a few tips:
+Install the packages and start the docker service.
+The package names and the configuration differ a bit by distribution, but here are a few tips:

 - Make sure you're in the *docker* group
 - Make sure the docker service is running